 One of the hardest thing about eating paleo is missing breads.
 This paleo "cornbread" is a great basic recipe to have on hand.
 It uses paleo pantry ingredients and is easy to whip up whenever you need a quick bread.
-The recipe is gluten and grain-free—made without cornmeal—but can be used in place of traditional cornbread.
+The recipe is gluten and grain-free---made without cornmeal---but can be used in place of traditional cornbread.

-The cornbread I used to make before going paleo was an old school cornbread recipe with cornmeal, wheat flour, white sugar, and a whole cup of sour cream.
-For my paleo version I wanted to keep the moist texture and slightly sweet flavor without using any of those traditional ingredients.
+The regular cornbread I used to make before going paleo was an old school cornbread recipe with cornmeal, wheat flour, white sugar, and a whole cup of sour cream.
+For my paleo version I wanted to keep the moist texture and slightly sweet cornbread flavor without using any of those traditional ingredients.

 This post contains some affiliate links for your convenience.
 You can read my full disclosure policy here.